lu-moreira/udacity-capstone-project/README.md

 ## Frontend

-To run a client application first edit the `frontend/src/config.ts` file to set correct parameters.
+To run a frontend application first edit the `frontend/src/config.ts` file to set correct parameters.
 And then run the following commands:

 ```
 cd frontend